openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `transaction_id`: REQUIRED.
 String identifying a Deferred Issuance transaction.

-Credential Issuer MUST invalidate `transaction_id` after the credential for which it was meant was obtained by the Wallet.
+Credential Issuer MUST invalidate `transaction_id` after the Credential for which it was meant was obtained by the Wallet.

 The following is a non-normative example of a Deferred Credential Request: